-A number of studies over the years have examined the possibility of the use of hormonal contraception increase the risk of HIV infection, but the results have been inconsistent, with some seeing an increased risk and others do not see the difference.
-The reason for this association remains unclear, but contraceptive hormones can change the intra-vaginal or cervical tissue environment or affect the immune response in the vaginal area.
+A number of studies over the years have examined the possibility of using hormonal contraception to increase the risks of HIV infection, but the results have been inconsistent with some seeing an increased risk and others not seeing the difference.
+The reason for this association remains unclear, but contraceptive hormones may alter the intra-vaginal environment or cervical tissues or affect the immune response in the vaginal region.

-Lauren Ralph, Nancy Padian and colleagues at the University of California at Berkeley, the School of Public Health and colleagues conducted an analysis of existing studies, collecting data on various hormonal contraception, including administered birth control methods in tablets and the deposit injectables such as Depo-Provera and norethisterone enanthate NET-EN).
+Lauren Ralph, Nancy Padian and colleagues at the University of California at Berkeley, School of Public Health and colleagues, conducted an analysis of existing studies, collecting data on various hormonal contraceptive methods, including birth control methods given in tablets and the depot of injectable products such as Depo-Provera and NET-PT enanthate norethisterone).

-Construction of a previous systematic review, they searched the medical database of literature for articles published between December 2011 and June 2014 and abstracts presented at the International AIDS Society conferences and the annual conference on retroviruses and opportunistic infections (CROI) .
+Construction of a previous systematic review, they searched the medical database literature for articles published between 2011 and June of 2014 December, as well as abstracts presented at conferences of the International AIDS Society and the annual conference on retroviruses and opportunistic infections (CROI) .
 The researchers identified a total of 26 relevant studies, 12 of which met their inclusion criteria, most of which were conducted in sub-Saharan Africa.

-- The ten studies of Depo-Provera - which included a total of over 39 500 women - showed evidence of an overall increase of risk for HIV infection among women using this method compared with other methods of contraception or an increased risk of 40%.
+- The ten studies of Depo-Provera - which included a total of more than 39 500 women - showed evidence of an overall increased risk for HIV infection among women using this method compared to other methods of contraception or an increased risk of 40%.

-- Looking at the 8 studies of women using Depo-Provera in the general population, the high risk of HIV was slightly lower, showing an increase of 31% of what it was when they were included in the studies of women at high risk of infection such as sex workers and women with HIV-positive partners (2 variability among these studies - HR 1,73 and 3,93 - was too large for calculating an estimated pool).
+- Looking at the 8 studies of women using Depo-Provera in the general population, the high risk of HIV was somewhat lower, revealing an increase of 31% than it was when studies of women at high risk of infection were included as sex workers and women with HIV positive partners (the variability between these 2 studies - HR 1,73 and 3,93 - was too large to calculate an estimate pool).

-- There was no evidence of increased risk of HIV infection in ten studies of combination therapies or using only oral contraceptive pills (pooled HR 1,00).
+- There was no evidence of increased risk of HIV infection in ten studies of combined therapies or only use of oral contraceptive pills (HR 1,00 pool).

-- There was also no significant increase in risk seen in studies 5 norethisterone enanthate.
+- There was also no significant increase in risk seen in 5 studies of enanthate norethisterone.

-"Our findings show a moderate increase in the risk of HIV acquisition for all women using depot medroxyprogesterone acetate, with a smaller increase in the risk of women in the general population," the study authors concluded.
-"If the risk of contracting HIV observed in our studies would be suitable for depot medroxyprogesterone acetate withdrawal that must be balanced in relation to the known benefits of a highly effective contraceptive."
+"Our findings show a moderate increase in the risk of HIV acquisition for all women using depot of medroxyprogesterone acetate, with a lower increase in the risk of women in the general population," the study authors concluded.
+"Whether the risks of contracting HIV observed in our studies would be adequate depot withdrawal of medroxyprogesterone acetate that needs to be balanced against the known benefits of a highly effective contraceptive."

-"The most important is that the next steps are made for the benefit of women around the world in order to examine ways of increasing women's contraceptive options and increase the uptake of other contraceptive safe and effective methods and to intensify research on new contraceptive methods, especially those that protect against HIV and pregnancy, "senior author Padian told News Center at UC Berkeley.
+"What is most important is that the next steps should be taken to benefit women around the world in order to examine ways to expand women's contraceptive options and increase the availability of other safe and effective contraceptive methods and to research on new contraceptive methods, especially those that protect against HIV and pregnancy, "senior author Padian told the UC Berkeley News Center.

 reviewed by Mara Macedo